ozancaglayan/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at Informatics Laboratory (LIUM) of Le Mans University where I am mostly working on Neural Machine Translation with a focus on Multimodality.
+I am a postdoctoral research associate in Imperial College London with a focus on multimodal language learning.
+I received my [PhD](http://theses.fr/s131764) in 2019 from the Informatics Laboratory (LIUM) of Le Mans University.
 During summer 2018, I visited *Johns Hopkins University* as a graduate student in the [Grounded Sequence to Sequence Transduction Team](https://www.clsp.jhu.edu/workshops/18-workshop/grounded-sequence-sequence-transduction), within the [JSALT](https://www.clsp.jhu.edu/workshops/18-workshop/about) workshop.

 Between 2012-2017, I worked as a research & teaching assistant in the Computer Engineering Dept. of Galatasaray University in Istanbul, Turkey